brunomatosdev/Wifi-Python-Bot/README.md

-Wifi Bot writen in Python, with the function of Scan and List all the Wifi Networks Available
+# Wifi Bot in Python, with the function of Scan and List all the Wifi Networks Available